Jill Biden dons apron and gloves, helps students make pasta

 Her paternal grandparents were Italian and she spoke of how her grandmother would hang the fresh noodles in her kitchen.
 Sometimes she helped make the pasta.

-In the robotics class, she listened as students described the robots they had built and watched as two traced a black line on the floor.
+In the robotics class, she listened as students described the robots they had built and watched as two traced a black line on a table.
 When a third robot malfunctioned, she said: “Sometimes that's life.”

 At the pep rally, the first lady praised military children for being strong enough to constantly adjust to new homes, new schools and new friends.

-Note: This story has been corrected to reflect that robot traced a black line on a table, not the floor.